 Jake Roberts – Holding Up The WWF in 1992

 Jake Roberts was dissatisfied by 1992.
-Pat Patterson had been briefly taken off the WWF booking committee after a sexual harassment scandal.
+Pat Patterson had been briefly taken off the WWF booking committee after a scandal.
 Roberts previously asked for a place on the writing panel, and now a hole had been left that Jake thought he could fill.

 Despite Patterson’s absence, Vince left the position vacant out of respect for Pat.
 This infuriated Roberts.

 Not only did Roberts feel that he was being lied to, having been promised the position from Vince in the past, Roberts felt betrayed.
 In response, he threatened to no-show WrestleMania if he was not granted a release from his contract.

 Roberts was set to face the still relatively new Undertaker at WrestleMania VIII, and a win from the “Dead Man” further cemented him as a truly unstoppable force in the company.